 The story is indeed that Ugo built the ’57 replicas himself.
 These frames were offered in the early 90s via the Gita catalogs.
 They were built in the Italian facility with modern geometry so a new group could be used.
 Made of SLX steel, lugged SLX fork blades, and Diamante chain stays which are highly prized in De Rosas.
 There were 100 of each replica year, 57, 65, 73, three hundred total.
 So these are rare.

 When the frame arrived it came with its original factory wrapping and is mint condition.
 Built it using a modern Campy group .
-I went with the Potenza set up because all the Campagnolo groups used too much carbon and figured that would look ugly.
+I went with the Potenza set up because all the Campagnolo groups used too much carbon and figured that would look just wrong.
 The wheels were hand built in our shop using H=Son rims, some beautiful NOS Record hubs that fit an 11 speed drive train.
 I did have to have the cassette lock ring shaved down .
 Finished off the build with some Nitto bars and seatpost and a Brooks swift saddle.

 I really like this bike and would love to find the 65’ and 73’ in my size.